 I am sending you an article for the Messenger, entitled "The Power of Thought."
 It follows: Dear Porters: Where did we stand the 25th of August, 1925?
 Where are we today?
 Thoughts did it all.
 Many porters allow their thinking power to drift.
 All of our troubles can be corrected, all of our wishes granted within reason by thoughts.
-The question of thought, and especially the power of thought neglected has everything to do with every one of us.
+The question of thought, and especially the power of thought neg-lected has everything to do with every one of us.
 There are 10,000 Pullman porters and maids throughout the United States.
 Not more than 65 or 70 per cent of them do any real thinking, outside of 'rot.'
 Many of them take things as they come.
 Porters, ask yourselves why some men are at the top and the others at the bottom.
 Think it out.
 Thoughts did it all.
 A coward never won a fight.
-If any man is not willing to fight for his rights, in my mind he should be put in the class with the rabbit.
+If any man is not willing to fight for his rights. in my mind he should be put in the class with the rabbit.
 You know a rabbit will run and will not even protect its little ones.
 Porters, the time is close at hand when every man will be called to show his hand.
 When that time comes we will know just what porters belong to the rabbit family.
 Let your thoughts begin to work.
 Don't permit yourselves to believe that you are inferior to any other man because your face is black.
-Believe that the only difference between you and the platform man, the superintendent or the president, is your job.
+Believe that the only difference between you anu the platform man, the superintendent or the president, is your job.
 Your heart is located the same place as the white man's.
 The same pure, red blood runs through your veins.
-Those who do their share in the world's work and their share of earnest thinking will be rewarded with their share of earnest thinking will be rewarded with their share of earnest thinking will be rewarded with their share of earnest thinking will be rewarded with their share of success.
+Those who do their share in the world's work and their share of success.
 The size of that share depends upon what we are.
-The difference between human beings and their thinking powers are as great as the differences in height of mountains and size of rivers.
-Whatever you may want to do Think Abo exercise thought.
-A Porter Who Innes where exercise thought.
-A Porter Who Innes where Sleep.
+The difference be-twearded with their share of success.
+The size of that share depends upon what we are.
+The difference be-twent human beings and their thinking powers are as great as the differences in height of mountains and size of rivers.
+Whatever you may want to do Think About I. If other men get ahead and you do not, you cannot slow the pro only way you have a Porter Who Thinks While Others Sleep.
 I will give you the "low-down" on the big P. P. B. A. meeting held a short time ago.
 I will write you later about the meeting.
-The whole talk was concerning outsiders.
-They orrelicted that if outsiders were able to take over the P. P. B. A. in one year's time the leaders would have the money and the porters nothing.
+The whole talk was concerning out-siders.
+They orredicted that if outsiders were able to take over the P. P. B. A. in one year's time the leaders would have the money and the porters nothing.
 I wondered at that time who has the money at present.
 Will write you at length later.
 Yours very truly.
 Chicago, Ill., December 18, 1927.
 A PORTER.

 In Memoriam

 The Brotherhood of Sleeping Car Porters pauses in its struggle for right and justice to mourn the passing of two of its staunchest members:

 W. H. Hancock

 988 Morris Avenue New York City Who Died December 29, 1927

 and

 J. W. Cunningham

 145 West 142nd Street New York City Who Died December 29, 1927

 Loyal Brothers!
 May they rest in peace.

 OPEN LETTER TO GEORGE HARRIS

 Editor of the New York News

 September 1, 1927.